evanacoates/C5-DayPlanner/README.md

 # C5-DayPlanner

 ## Description
-Simple day planner that displays the current date and changes the color of events based on past present and future classes using day.js.
+Simple day planner that displays the current date and changes the color of events based on past, present, and future classes using day.js.

 ## Deployed Application
 https://evanacoates.github.io/C5-DayPlanner/